ji-zai/personal-site/content/essays/truth-1.md

 xLink: "https://x.com/jisnuzai"
 ---

-(There is no intro until you get to the end of the book).

 This is my understanding of the truths that govern our existence.
 I've attempted to express them in the best possible way that language allows me to.